mas-bandwidth/gafferongames/content/post/integration_basics.md

 ## Numerical Integration

-For those who have not formally studied differential equations at university, take heart for you are in just as good a position as those who have!
-This is because we are not going to analytically solve the differential equations as you would do in first year mathematics.
+For those who have not formally studied differential equations at university, take heart for you are in almost as good a position as those who have.
+This is because we're not going to analytically solve the differential equations as you would do in first year mathematics.
 Instead, we are going to **numerically integrate** to find the solution.

 Here is how numerical integration works.
 First, start at an initial position and velocity, then take a small step forward to find the velocity and position at a future time.
 Then repeat this, moving forward in small time steps, using the result of the previous calculation as the starting point for the next.